99003550/SDLC-Calculator/Requirements-1/readme.md

 - The system functions need to be specified and work properly.
 - The precision of the calculator should be more.
 - The functions taking take input and process the output within nanoseconds.
+- for the exponential function the input must be positive.

 **Requirement Mapping-**